damianhakert/damianhakert.github.io/source/posts/2016-12-07-gitlab-8-14-webcast.html.md

 [Watch live][infra-livestream] on December 14 at 9am PT/5pm GMT.
 [Sign up to receive a reminder and the recording][infra-lp].

 Infrastructure Lead Pablo Carranza will give a behind-the-scenes look at GitLab's Prometheus set up, explain how we plan to ship Prometheus with GitLab CE, and give a tutorial on how you can set up your own dashboard.
 A live chat Q&A will follow the presentation.
-See more details and sign up for a reminder here.
-For more information on the topic, read Pablo's blog post on how we knew it was time to leave the cloud.
+For more information on the topic, read Pablo's [blog post on how we knew it was time to leave the cloud][bare-metal].

 ## 2. Introducing the Codeship GitLab Integration